holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Some of the [countermeasures](#vps-countermeasures-psexec-pth) may introduce some inconvenience.

-There is the somewhat obvious aspect that applying the countermeasures will take some research to work out what can be done and the length of time it will take to do it.
+There is the somewhat obvious aspect that applying the countermeasures will take some research to work out what needs to be done, and the length of time it will take to do it.

 #### PowerShell Exploitation with Persistence